Cinda Williams Chima

 Cinda Williams Chima (born 1952) is a New York Times bestselling author of young adult fantasy, best known for The Heir Chronicles, The Seven Realms and The Shattered Realm series.

 Her Heir Chronicles young adult contemporary fantasy series was originally published by Hyperion from 2006 to 2008, with two more installments in 2013 and 2014.
-Her young adult high fantasy series Seven Realms was published between 2009 and 2012.
-She is currently in the middle of another series, Shattered Realms, set in the same world a generation later; those books have been published yearly since 2016.
+Her young adult high fantasy series Seven Realms was published between 2009 and 2012, and a sequel series, Shattered Realms, set in the same world only generation later, was published between 2016 and 2019.
+She is currently in the middle of another series, The Runstone Saga, the first book of which, Children of Ragnarok, was published in 2022.

 Early life

 Cinda Williams was born in Springfield, Ohio in 1952.
 She began writing in high school before stopping to focus instead on college.
 She has a twin, Linda.
 Her fortune-telling grandmother and the Celtic magical beliefs in her native Jackson County heavily influenced her writing.
 She graduated from the University of Akron in 1975 with a BA in Philosophy, and in 1981 received a post-baccalaureate in Nutrition.
 She received her master's degree in Nutrition from Case Western Reserve University in 1984.